apache/flink-web/docs/content/posts/2023-04-13-howto-create-batch-source.md

 available on the task managers.
 Of course, the size of the source data needs to be evaluated without reading the actual data.
 For the Cassandra connector it was done [like this](https://echauchot.blogspot.com/2023/03/cassandra-evaluate-table-size-without.html).
-The general rule of thumb regarding splitting is to let the user some freedom but protect him from unwanted behavior: if they wants to process a 1GB table in 1MB splits with 1 subtask he should be free to do so.
+The general rule of thumb regarding splitting is to let the user some freedom but protect him from unwanted behavior: if they want to process a 1GB table in 1MB splits with 1 subtask they should be free to do so.
 But, as we allow the user to set a max split size, we should still ensure it is not too small to avoid having too many splits, we must also provide a default maximum.
 For these safety measures, rigid thresholds don't work well as the source my start to fail when the thresholds are suddenly exceeded.